scottlurowist/C-Sharp-Unit-Test-Lint/README.md

 # C-Sharp-Unit-Test-Lint

-This project is a Roslyn-based Visual Astudio analyzer that acts as a LINT tool for C# unit test files.
+This project is a Roslyn-based Visual Studio analyzer that acts as a LINT tool for C# unit test files.

 It currently only supports xUnit.